 Huntsville, AL (Dec)

 Nicknamed “Rocket City” for its affiliation with the aerospace industry, Huntsville is a stellar venue from which to launch your next personal best or Boston Qualifying mission.
-The winding course provides a scenic tour of the city’s historical neighborhoods as well as the Botanical Gardens and the U.S. Space and Rocket Center, where runners pass directly under the Space Shuttle Orbiter Pathfinder.
-Impeccable course markings and exceptional support ensure your focus remains on running, as does the fact the race is a marathon only (no shorter distances), so marathoners have the course all to themselves.
+The winding course provides a scenic tour of the city’s historical neighborhoods as well as the Botanical Gardens and the U.S. Space and Rocket Center where runners pass an authentic, full-scale Saturn V rocket, one of only three in the world.
+Impeccable course markings and exceptional support ensure your focus remains on running, while a finish inside the climate-controlled Von Braun Center promises a smooth landing in the unpredictable December weather.
 Rocket City will give you the boost(er) you need to end your racing year on the right foot.

 Little Rock Marathon